-The higher your ACT / SAT scores, the better your chances of getting accepted into the college of your choice, and the more scholarships you can be eligible for.
+The higher your ACT / SAT test scores, the better your chances of getting accepted into the college of your choice, and the more scholarships you can be eligible for.
 With that in mind, it’s never too early to start preparing for the ACT or SAT, right?
 Even as early as freshman year you can start working towards earning a high score.

-A Word a Day
+A New Word a Day

 One thing that can help immensely is learning a new word every day.
 It won’t take you more than a couple of minutes every day to learn a new word but at the end of one year, you will have learned 365 new words!
-With 365 new words in your vocabulary, you are less likely to be confounded by the obscure vocabulary that these tests are notorious for.
+With 365 new words in your ACT and SAT vocabulary, you are less likely to be confounded by the obscure vocabulary that these tests are notorious for.

 More than Just a Definition